lindell/multi-gitter/README.md

 Global Flags:
   -g, --gh-base-url string   Base URL of the (v3) GitHub API, needs to be changed if GitHub enterprise is used.
-  -T, --token string         The GitHub personal access token.
+  -L, --log-level string     The level of logging that should be made.
+Available values: debug, info, error (default "info") -T, --token string         The GitHub personal access token.
 Can also be set using the GITHUB_TOKEN environment variable.
 ```